arisciwek/wp-agency/README.md

 1. Download the latest release from the repository
 2. Upload to `/wp-content/plugins/`
 3. Activate the plugin through WordPress admin interface
-4. Navigate to 'WP Agency' in the admin menu
+4. Navigate to 'WP Disnaker' in the admin menu
 5. Configure initial settings under 'Settings' tab

 ## 🔧 Configuration